tidalcycles/tidal-doc/docs/reference/sample_trimming.md

 * **Description**: verbal description of the function.
 * **Examples**: a small list of examples that you can copy/paste in your editor.

+## Absolute

-## Absolute: indicating sample duration in seconds
+This function allows us to indicate the sample duration in seconds.

 ### sustain